dianedouglas/vacation-spots-weather/README.md

 * Change directory into the top level of the project folder: `cd rails-travel-diary`

 * Install dependencies.
-This project uses `sqlite3` for a local database and `postgresql` for deployment on Herolku.
+This project uses `sqlite3` for a local database and `postgresql` for deployment on Heroku.
 It uses `bcrypt-ruby` for password encryption.

 ```
 bundle